gautamkrishnar/Openbooks/README.md

 # Openbooks
 An online reopo to share books.
-Created in the loving memmory of the internet's own boy Aaron swartz
+Created in the loving memory of the internet's own boy Aaron swartz